 A comfortable shoe with a low heel and wide toe box will give plenty of room for your toes.
-This will prevent them from buckling further and worsening the hammer toe.
+This simple treatment will prevent them from buckling further and worsening the hammer toe.

 Hammer toe splints and supports

 If your hammer toe is flexible, a hammer toe splint will help to straighten the toe.
 There are a wide range of splints and supports available.
 I can recommend one that would work best for you.

 If your hammer toe caused the formation of corns on top of your toe, a corn pad can be helpful.
 Padding corns reduce the pressure that caused the toe to form a corn in the first place.
 A word of caution: avoid medicated corn pads.
-They contain an acid that can burn the healthy skin and make the condition worse.
+They contain an acid that can burn healthy skin and make the condition worse.
 If you are going to use a corn pad, make sure it is non-medicated.

 How Do You Know It’s Time to Consider Hammer Toe Surgery

 If your hammer toe is rigid and painful, it most likely needs a surgical procedure to correct it.
 You also may need to consider surgery as treatment for your hammer toe if you are limited in the shoes you are able to wear without pain.

 Surgical treatment to fix a hammer toe involves removing a small piece of bone from the contracted joints.
 In some cases, a pin is used to maintain this correction in the proper position for a few weeks and removed in the office.
 For rigid hammertoes, I use an implant that stays in the toe and keeps the correction.
 After surgery, there are stitches in the toe.
 The stitches say in for about 2 weeks.
 There is also a dressing on your foot.
 You keep the dressing on until I change it during your postoperative visits.

 What If You Have a Hammer Toe and Bunion on the Same Foot?